 Why You Need to Check Your Chimney Before You Cozy Up to the Fireplace

 It's that time of year again!
-The weather has gone cool and if you have fireplace, here's a quick way to tell if your chimney is safe to use.
+If you have a fireplace, here's a quick way to tell if your chimney is safe to use.

 Check Your Chimney or Risk a Fire

 Creosote buildup causes chimney fires.
 You should have your chimney professionally inspected or cleaned after every 70 fires.
 If you burn wet wood (which you shouldn’t), have it inspected or cleaned every 50 fires.
-Must-Do Steps to Make Sure Your Wood-Burning Fireplace is Safe and Ready for Winter
+Plus, check out these tips to learn how to safely work a fireplace.

-Creosote buildup may not look dangerous, but it ignites at a mere 451 degrees F, and once it starts burning, it expands like foam sealant.
-In less than a minute, it builds to more than 2,000 degrees F and can engulf your entire chimney and destroy your home.
+Creosote buildup may not look dangerous but it ignites at 451 degrees F, the low end for a fireplace.
+And once it starts burning, it expands like foam sealant.
+In less than a minute, it builds to more than 2,000 F and can engulf your entire chimney and destroy your home.

 Set aside some time now to complete these simple fall maintenance tasks so you can rest easy, knowing you’re prepared.

 Most chimney fires start in the smoke chamber/smoke shelf area, so it’s the most important area to clean.
 Since that area is hard to reach in some fireplaces, check yours to see if you can reach into it and still have room to maneuver a brush.
 Plus, see our foolproof ways to start a fire in the fireplace.

 Don’t remember the last time you had it cleaned by a pro?
 A quick way to tell if your chimney needs cleaning is to run the point of your fireplace poker along the inside of your chimney liner.
 If you find a 1/8-in. layer or more of buildup, call a chimney sweep.
 Here’s how to clean a chimney yourself with just a few simple tools.